neurosnap/starfx-examples/README.md

 # starfx examples

-This repo is primarily to showcase what `starfx` can do.
+This repo is showcases what `starfx` can do.

 [starfx](https://github.com/neurosnap/starfx)